aksl20/flasky/README.md

 ## Installation

-This installation works only in Sopra Steria network (proxy configuration).
 If you want to use it in a public network, you need to remove all proxies confiurations.
 Run following commands :

     $ git clone https://innersource.soprasteria.com/DataLab195/flasky.git